MicrosoftDocs/winrt-api/windows.ui.popups/popupmenu.md

 [!code-js[addcontextmenueventlistener_js](../windows.ui.popups/code/ContextMenu/js/js/scenario1.js#Snippetaddcontextmenueventlistener_js)]

-To customize the context menu, call [preventDefault](https://msdn.microsoft.com/en-us/library/ff975967(v=vs.85).aspx) on the event to suppress the default, and then create a new, empty context menu menu as shown in the [Context menu sample](http://go.microsoft.com/fwlink/p/?linkid=234891).
+To customize the context menu, call [preventDefault](https://msdn.microsoft.com/en-us/library/ff975967(v=vs.85).aspx) on the event to suppress the default, and then create a new, empty context menu as shown in the [Context menu sample](http://go.microsoft.com/fwlink/p/?linkid=234891).